-Though, in spite of common misperception that pollen grains are gametes, like the sperm cells of animals, this is not accurate; pollination is a phase in the process of alternation of generations.
+Though, in spite of the common misperception that pollen grains are gametes, like the sperm cells of animals, this is not accurate; pollination is a phase in the process of alternation of generations.

-Since pollination is the act which helps in creating the future generation of the plant, it is extremely important!
+Since pollination is the act that helps in creating the future generation of the plant, it is extremely important!
 This is where our little friends the honeybees come into play.
 Even though some plant species have mastered the art of “Self-Pollination” genetic diversity is severely limited to those plants.
 The act of cross-pollination offers a greater deal of diversity since plants have evolved a wide variety of sexual strategies to attract pollinators and spread pollen from one flower to another of the same species.

 What is Cross-Pollination?

 During the act of Cross-Pollination, also referred to as allogamy, Anthers open on one flower and a pollinator (insects, wind, or animals) moves pollen to the stigma of another flower.
 Pollinators may visit several flowers on one plant or may visit several flowers of the same species on a few different plants.
-Insect and other animal pollinators obtain food in form of energy-rich nectar and protein-rich pollen, from the flowers they visit and in return, the flowers receive the services of pollinators carrying pollen from one flower to another.
+Insect and other animal pollinators obtain food in form of energy-rich nectar and protein-rich pollen, from the flowers they visit, and in return, the flowers receive the services of pollinators carrying pollen from one flower to another.
 This is how we get honey, but more on that in a different blog.

 If flowers are not pollinated efficiently, the flower will die before it has had a chance to pass its genetic information on to the future blooms.
 This also means if the plant produces some sort of fruit, it cannot do so because the pollen has not fused with the ovule.
 This is why pollinating vectors, such as honey bees, are so important to our ecosystems.
 What would April be without the dozens of tulips, daffodils, and Irises everywhere?
-As well as the fruit that we consume on a daily bases?
-If there are no bees, there are no plants or very little of them.
+As well as the fruit that we consume on a daily basis?
+If there are no bees, there are no plants or very few of them.
 Pollinators such as bees ensure that there is a future food source for them and others.
 Such a selfless act.

 What seems like such a small action, pollination helps us in so many ways.
 Pollinating vectors provide us with not only food and foliage but also clean air.
 So next time you see a flower, don’t forget to stop and smell the roses.
 Just make sure you’re not interrupting a little hard worker bee on a mission to improve our planet.